graemefox/mimi/README.md

 Upon running MiMi, if you receive the error message: "ImportError: No module named Bio" this indicates that Biopython is not correctly installed.
 Please review the installation instructions at "https://biopython.org/DIST/docs/install/Installation.html" to ensure the module is correctly installed.

-If you do not see the information relating to the MUSCLE program, this is indicative that the program is not properly installed.
+If you do not see the information relating to the MUSCLE program, this is indicative that the program is either not properly installed, or not in your $PATH.
+If you have a muscle executable which runs, supply the path to this in the config file.
 Please refer to the installation instructions at (https://www.drive5.com/muscle/manual/install.html) to ensure the program is correctly installed.

 #### Clone the MiMi repository to your disk